• Home

 With everything comes time and usually with time comes money.

-Sleep study costs can vary of course, but we can give you a good range of where you will stand on “bill day”.
+Sleep study costs can vary, but we can give you a good range of where you will stand on “bill day”.

-First, the costs are widely different depending on the kind of sleep study you decide to go with (at home sleep study or within a sleep center/office).
+First, the costs are widely different depending on the kind of sleep study test you decide to go with.

-In Office – An all night stay in an office setting is more costly.
-It is between $3000 to $5000 dollars WITHOUT insurance.
+An all night stay in an office setting is more costly.
+It is between $3000 to $5000 dollars without insurance.

 The reasons for this route being more costly is probably self explanatory.

-At Home – A home sleep study, as you have probably already figured out, is much less expensive, USUALLY.
+A home sleep study, as you have probably already figured out, is much less expensive.
 I say usually because depending on your insurance.

-Your insurance may cover more on one or the other or may not cover a home sleep study at all.
-Anyway, WITHOUT insurance an at home sleep study costs between $1000-$2000.
+Your insurance may cover more on one or the other or may not cover an at-home sleep study at all.
+Anyway, without insurance an at-home sleep study costs between $500-$600.

-This method of course is capable of not giving back results as good as the in-office method and sometimes you may have to go do the in-office study even after doing the at home study.
+This method of course is capable of not giving back results as good as the in-office method, and rarely, you may have to go do the in-office study even after doing the at-home study.

 Yet, 75% of the time it works just fine.